lukeshorejones/lukeshorejones.github.io/about.md

 layout: default
 title: About Me
 ---
 Hi!
-I'm a first year Computer Science student at the University of Liverpool.
+I'm a second year Computer Science student at the University of Liverpool.

 I'm interested in pure and discrete mathematics, statistics and software development.
-To this end, I work on a number of projects in my free time, ranging from visual sorting algorithms to a neural network written from scratch.
+I work on a number of projects in my free time, ranging from visual sorting algorithms to a neural network written from scratch.
 All of my projects can be seen from the Projects page accessible on the sidebar.

-I have also made games, such as this tactical roleplaying game - these games are often inspired by games I enjoy playing in my free time.
+I have also made games, such as a tactical roleplaying game you can find on this site - these games are often inspired by games I enjoy playing in my free time.
 In particular, I enjoy playing online games where I can work with groups of people.

 My favourite programming language is Python, but I also have experience in Java, SQL, and Haskell.
 I am also familiar with HTML and CSS.